Algaecide Treatment in Port Richey, FL: The Key to Long-Term Paver Protection

 7. Heavy Flood Coat of Sealer: Saturating the Surface

-We complete the process with a heavy flood coat of commercial-grade penetrating sealer, designed to saturate the pavers and joints fully.
-This application:
+We finish with a heavy flood coat of penetrating sealer that fully saturates the surface and joints.

-The sealant works synergistically with the algaecide and joint sand, forming a complete system that protects your outdoor investment year-round.
+The sealer works together with the algaecide and joint sand to protect your pavers year-round.

 Local Conditions Call for Local Solutions